 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Carrington College, Reno, see our tuition and fees and room and board pages.

 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At Carrington College, Reno, approximately 94% of students took out student loans averaging $7,688 a year.
 That adds up to $30,752 over four years for those students.

 The student loan default rate at Carrington College, Reno is 4.6%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for Carrington College, Reno are given below.

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2018-2019, 231 students took at least one online class at Carrington College, Reno.
-This is an increase from the 154 students who took online classes the previous year.
+In 2020-2021, 132 students took at least one online class at Carrington College, Reno.
+This is a decrease from the 379 students who took online classes the previous year.